apache/druid/docs/Querying-your-data.md

 # Querying Your Data #

 Now that we have a complete cluster setup on localhost, we need to load data.
-To do so, refer to [[Loading Your Data]].
+To do so, refer to [Loading Your Data](Loading Your Data.html).
 Having done that, its time to query our data!
-For a complete specification of queries, see [[Querying]].
+For a complete specification of queries, see [Querying](Querying.html).

 ## Querying Different Nodes ##

-As a shared-nothing system, there are three ways to query druid, against the [[Realtime]], [[Compute]] or [[Broker]] node.
+As a shared-nothing system, there are three ways to query druid, against the [Realtime](Realtime.html), [Compute](Compute.html) or [Broker](Broker.html) node.
 Querying a Realtime node returns only realtime data, querying a compute node returns only historical segments.
 Querying the broker will query both realtime and compute segments and compose an overall result for the query.
 This is the normal mode of operation for queries in druid.

 ### Construct a Query ###